RudainaK/RudainaK/README.md

 ### About me

 I'm a computer engineering student at the University of Toronto.
 My interests are in both hardware and software, which is a big focus in my choice of classes.
-I'm a part of UTAT Space Systems Firmware team, working on Finch.

 ### Completed Projects